 Monday Apr 23, 2012

-Now living a seaside village outside Lisbon, German artist Regina Frank continues expanding on her central theme, The Artist Is Present.
-Regina talks about the political and cultural issues that interest her and how her meditative installation projects explore the tension between analog and digital media.
+In a seaside village outside Lisbon, we meet German artist Regina Frank to hear how she's expanding on her longtime theme, The Artist Is Present.
+Regina talks about the political and cultural issues that interest her and introduces performative installation projects that explore tensions between analog and digital media.

 Sound Editor: Jay Agoglia